Colin Beazley, President

 Thomas R. Scott, Secretary

-Tom has been active in the YNA for almost all of the 30 years he has lived in the neighborhood.
-Tom is the current appointee to the Mayor’s Neighborhood Advisory Commission and a co-rep to the Association of Bellingham Neighborhoods.
-Tom is a computer consultant and network engineer with On-Site Computer Services, Inc. His family includes wife Dondena, adult son Kelix, and adult twins Sierra and Kyle.
-He is active in scouting and can often be seen out on a local field kicking a soccer ball when not “playing” with computers.
+Tom has been active in the YNA for almost all of the 30+ years he has lived in the neighborhood.
+Tom is the current President and appointee to the Mayor's Neighborhood Advisory Commission.
+Tom is a computer consultant and network engineer with On-Site Computer Services.
+His family includes wife Dondena, adult son Kelix (daughter in law Ali), and adult twins Sierra and Kyle.
+He is active in scouting and can often be seen out on a local field kicking a soccer ball when not "playing" with computers.